denaro-coin/denaro/README.md

 ## Installation

-Automated configuration and deployment of a Denaro node are facilitated by `setup.sh`.
-This script handles the installation of necessary libraries, setup of PostgreSQL, Python virtual environment, and other prerequisites required for running a Denaro node.
+**Automated configuration and deployment of a Denaro node are facilitated by the `setup.sh` script.
+It handles system package updates, configures the PostgreSQL database, sets up a Python virtual environment, installs the required Python dependencies, and initiates the Denaro node.
+This script ensures that all prerequisites for operating a Denaro node are met and properly configured accoring to the user's preference.**

-For those who wish to only set up the PostgreSQL database, a `db_setup.sh` script is provided.
-This script focuses solely on preparing the PostgreSQL database for Denaro's blockchain.
+- The script accepts two optional arguments to adjust its behavior during installation:

+  - `--skip-prompts`: Executes the setup script in an automated manner without requiring user input, bypassing all interactive prompts.

+  - `--setup-db`: Limits the setup script's actions to only configure the PostgreSQL database, excluding the execution of other operations such as virtual environment setup and dependency installation.

+- ***Note**: The setup script is designed for Linux distributions that utilize 'apt' as their package manager (e.g. Debian/Ubuntu).
+If system package installation is unsuccessful, it may be due to the absence of 'apt' on your system.
+To address this, you can install 'apt' or modify the script to align with your system's package manager.
+It is also nessessary to ensure that the package names specified are adjusted to correspond with those recognized by your package manager.*

-* Execute the commands below to initiate the installation:
+Execute the commands below to initiate the installation:

   ```bash